LearnCube/virtualclassroomclient/AUTH.md

 <img src="https://res.cloudinary.com/learncube/image/upload/v1634897014/LearnCube%20Online%20Classes/ba7udbzfghkmsiaqu4jd.png" />

-If you continue to have problems contact LearnCube Support.
+If you continue to have problems, please contact LearnCube Support by [email](mailto:support@learncube.com) or [chat](https://app.learncube.com/).
+Please provide information like:
+* a paste or screenshot of any error messages
+* your username
+* the room token
+* your public key
+* config files
+* any other information (OS, browser, troubleshooting attempts etc)